stephenslab/multiseq/README.md

       install.packages("data.table")
       install.packages("~/src/multiseq/package/multiseq.tar.gz",repos=NULL,type="source")

+### Add required executables to the USER's path

 Some functions for sequencing data extraction/manipulation require additional executables to be in the user's PATH.
 The required executables are: `samtools`, `wigToBigWig`, `bigWigInfo`, and `bedToBigBed`.
+If you are installing the		   package on the cluster add the following lines to your ~/.bashrc file:

+    export PATH=$PATH:/data/tools/ucsctools/:/usr/local/bin/

+Make sure that you remember to set these variables after adding them to your .bashrc for the first time.
+You can login again, or do source ~/.bashrc

 ### Setting up a mountpoint to visualize results in the UCSC Genome Browser